Chihuahua Mix with Dachshund

 What types of physical activities should I do with my Chiweenie dog?

-You’ll be looking at a maximum of 30 minutes a day, as we said, low maintenance.
+Many owners might see a Chiweenie curled up on the couch and consider exercise an afterthought.
+But this will only hurt the dog’s mental and physical health.
+As we said, you’ll be looking at a maximum of 30 minutes daily, low maintenance.
 But just because the amount is minimal does not mean it can be put off.

 The activity level of the Chihuahua and Dachshund mixes